Effect of UVC disinfection

 UVC as part of the light spectrum

-Ultraviolet light or ultraviolet radiation is part of the light spectrum and has a shorter wavelength than visible light.
+Ultraviolet light, also known as ultraviolet radiation, is a crucial part of the light spectrum.
+This form of radiation has a shorter wavelength than visible light.
 Other invisible parts of the light spectrum include infrared and X-rays.

-UV light is divided into UVA, UVB, and UVC.
-UVC light has a wavelength of 100 to 300 nm, but the 240-280 nm range is particularly is well absorbed by microorganisms.
+UV light can be divided into three categories: UVA, UVB, and UVC.
+For disinfection purposes, we use UVC.
+UVC light has a wavelength of 100 to 300 nanometer (nm) and is the most effective in the range of 240-280 nm.

-The energy of the UVC light disrupts DNA and prevents microorganisms from multiplying.
-Professional disinfection bulbs mainly produce UVC light with a wavelength of 254 nm, which has the most powerful disinfecting effect.
+Microorganisms absorb the energy from the UVC radiation.
+This disrupts their DNA, preventing them from multiplying.
+Our professional disinfection lamps primarily produce UVC light with a wavelength of 254 nm.
+This wavelength has the most powerful disinfecting effect.

 Disinfecting effect

-UVC damages the DNA of microorganisms and viruses, which keeps them from multiplying.
+The radiation from UVC lamps damages the DNA of microorganisms and viruses, which keeps them from multiplying.

-That renders the DNA information useless, and the cell dies and can no longer divide.
-The effectiveness of UVC light has been extensively researched and published by scientists worldwide.
+The effectiveness of disinfecting with UVC light has been extensively researched and published by scientists from all over the world.

 The relationship between dosage and result

-For many microorganisms, we know what dosage is necessary for critical damage.
-We call the dosage needed to deactivate 90% of the population the D90 dose.
+For many microorganisms, we know what dosage is needed to critically damage a large part of the population.
+The specific dose that is needed to deactivate 90% of the population is called the D90 dose.

-Sensitivity to UVC light varies widely between different types of microorganisms.
-Viruses and bacteria are very sensitive, while yeasts and moulds are much more resistant to UVC light.
+The required dose of UVC light varies among different types of microorganisms.
+Viruses and bacteria are very sensitive to it, while yeasts and moulds are much more resistant to UVC light.

-In practice, that means that moulds need a longer exposure time or a more powerful UVC bulb.
+In practice, this means that moulds need a longer exposure time or a more powerful UVC lamp for effective disinfection.

 What are the risks?